SupraTHICC/homelab-setup/README.md

 # Directory Setup

-Once Unbuntu Server is installed and booted, you can either continue using the CLI or you can SSH to the server from another computer using command prompt(CMD) or PowerShell(PS) using the following command `ssh yourusername@yourserverIP`.
+Once Ubuntu Server is installed and booted, you can either continue using the CLI or you can SSH to the server from another computer using command prompt(CMD) or PowerShell(PS) using the following command `ssh yourusername@yourserverIP`.
 Now it's time to setup some directories where your files will be stored.
 One thing to keep in mind when setting up directories is hard links and instant moves, which you can read up on at [trash guides](https://trash-guides.info/Hardlinks/Hardlinks-and-Instant-Moves/), but basically a hard link makes it possible to have a file or files in multiple locations without taking up two, three, or more times the amount of space the single file does.

 Now we'll setup a directory for our movies & tv shows files.
 While at the CLI, enter the commands `mkdir /mnt/data`, this is the directory where our files for movies and tv shows will be stored.
 Next, switch to the data directory and create the directories we need by using the commands `cd /mnt/data` and `mkdir media torrents`, now we'll create the directories for movies and tv by using the commands `cd /mnt/data/media` and `mkdir movies tv`.
 Now all we need to do is change the permissions by using the commands `sudo chown -R $USER:$USER /data` and `sudo chmod -R a=,a+rX,u+w,g+w /data`.